 How to Determine What Content to Repurpose

+We use a plugin called Analytify that makes it much easier to understand and pulls it right into your WordPress dashboard.
 There are two specific areas you should look at.
-We use a plugin called Analytify that makes it much easier to understand and pulls it right into your WordPress dashboard.

 The first are your ranking posts.
 It’s simple.
 See what is bringing in the most traffic and learn how you can enhance that content.

-Now do some Google searches on the topics that related the those higher visited posts and see where you posts are ranking.
+Now do some Google searches on the topics that related the those frequently visited posts and see where you posts are ranking.
 Of course, there are lot of variables and you can start getting into keyword ranking, etc. But I’m not going to go that deep here.

-The other interesting data results that Analytify shows you is called What’s happening when visitors come to your site.
-It pulls in your top pages and tells you want is happening.
-They show you how many entered in the post, and how many of those exited that same post from your site.
+The other interesting data results that Analytify shows you is called “What’s happening when visitors come to your site.”
+It pulls in your top pages and tells you what is happening.
+They show you how many entered in the post, and how many of those exited from your site on that same post.

 Updating Your Content